BUbbleRST/BURST/README.md

 ![cap_B2_IS327_LR_video_00_00_11_02](https://github.com/BUbbleRST/BURST.github/assets/16003542/468b2f3b-5f50-436a-8ede-943ea672c222)
-BURST applied to footage of natural methane emissions on the seepbed at water depths in excess of 300 m.
-The white band along the top of the left-hand video indicates that this part of the frame is masked out during the bubble detection.
-Such masks are used to exclude regions of an image that fall outside of the field of view of the other camera.
-This helps making the left/right bubble matching more robust.
+BURST methodology applied to video footage capturing a natural methane emission on the seafloor at water depths exceeding 300 meters.
+In the left-hand video, the white band at the top indicates a masked-out region during bubble detection, eliminating areas outside the field of view of the other camera for enhanced robustness in left/right bubble matching.

 ![cap_B3_IS341_LR_video_00_00_15_01](https://github.com/BUbbleRST/BURST.github/assets/16003542/1419499a-a2ed-4c7c-876d-aba8c6a689e4)
-BURST applied to footage of natural methane emissions on the seepbed at water depths in excess of 300 m.
-Bubbles are successfully detected despite the suboptimal imaging conditions and footage quality.
-Note the masked regions in both images: they are used to are used to exclude mask bubble plumes that fall outside of the field of view of the other camera.
+BURST methodology applied to video footage capturing multiple natural methane emissions on the seafloor at water depths exceeding 300 meters.
+Successful bubble detection is achieved despite suboptimal imaging conditions and varying footage quality.
+Note the masked regions in both images, used to exclude bubble plumes falling outside the field of view of the other camera, enhancing the accuracy of the analysis.